(Disclosure: Some of the links below may be affiliate links)

-For each of these ways to budget, you should review your budget from time to time.
+For each of these ways to budget, you should review your budget occasionally.
 For instance, at the end of each month, I review my expenses in detail.

-You do not have to spend a lot of time obsessing over the budget.
+You do not have to spend much time obsessing over the budget.
 But you should make sure it is up to date.
 And you should make sure you are not spending too much.

 Some people only review their budget once a year, while others will need to review it weekly.
 How often your view your budget depends on how much control you need over your finances.

 Even if your budget is in a good state, you should avoid spending money on things that you do not use, for instance.
 If you still have subscriptions for services you never use, now is the time to cut them.